 The takeaway: Consider the interests and average age of your audience.
 DollarShaveClub thought about what would make their target audience tick, and came up with the goods.
 But if your brand is looking to attract pre-teens, swearing is definitely not a good idea – we’re pretty sure parents don’t generally enjoy their children repeating sweary taglines.

 Another strong example of how to swear effectively in marketing content, AirAsia casually drop an implicit f-bomb in their memorable line ‘Cheap enough to say Phuket, I’ll go.’

 Printed in white against the company’s signature red background, the visuals are eye-catching and the tagline simply rolls off the tongue.
 We also particularly like the clever use of double entendre ‘Phuket’.

 The takeaway: This is a great example of the importance of the ‘less is more’ mantra when using profane language.
 If you throw swears around as if they’re about to self-implode, chances are both the relatability and surprise elements become diluted.

 When harnessed correctly, the power of profanities can have a truly positive impact on your brand, helping you to communicate to your audience on a level they can relate to.
 Used without due care however, and you risk alienating your audience altogether.
 So before dropping a swear word into the mix, take the time to consider what works best for your brand.

-At WooContent, we help our clients connect with their audience in fresh and innovative ways.
+At WooContent, we’re a copywriting agency that helps our clients connect with their audience in fresh and innovative ways.